CharlotteIoT/lab001-docs/Step2.md

 8. Edit the **sub_ring.py** script and change the door number in the subscribe command to be the wild card character.

 	**client.subscribe("protosystem/door/+/ring")**
-9. Execute the python script and verify that when any of the Raspberry Pi's doorbell button is pressed then a ring sound is played by your Pi.
+9. Execute the python script and verify that when any of the Raspberry PI's doorbell button is pressed then a ring sound is played by your Pi (and all other PI's that are using the same subscription wildcard.

 [Home](README.md) [Previous](Step1.md) [Next](Step3.md)